CtrlK

 Conciseness

-The skill includes some unnecessary verbosity—the audit logging code is largely boilerplate that Claude could generate on demand, and the key rotation function is essentially a printed checklist rather than executable logic.
+The skill contains some unnecessary verbosity - the audit logging code is extensive with boilerplate (interface definitions, monkey-patching patterns) that Claude already knows, and the key rotation function is essentially a printed checklist rather than executable code.
 The roles table and checklist are efficient, but the overall content could be tightened significantly.

 2 / 3